Before and After Furniture Makeover on Drawers with a Spring Look

-Sometimes I use Frog Tape to get the correct location for where to drill the holes.
+The easiest way to get the correct location for where to drill the holes is by using Frog Tape.
 But as the backs of the handles weren’t flat, that wouldn’t work.

 I got my carpenter’s hole locator which is a brilliant tool (recommended here in my best 5 tools list!).
 It lets you work out the centre point of the handle and then creates a guide for where the holes you need to drill are.